 “Did you ever screw around with my daughter?”

 “No, she was a little out of my league.
 See where I grew up?”
 I smiled, motioning towards my mother’s little house.
 The lawn had not been mowed in weeks.
 Children in diapers were playing in front of a house with peeling paint a few doors down.

 “I tried to get her to talk to you every year you visited us.
 You were always really enterprising, and I thought you would be great for her.
 Oh well, it’s too late for that now.
 She got married a year ago.”

 He pulled a little notebook out of his back pocket and started writing down all the things that he thought were wrong with the house.
 He started on the outside of the house and the first items he wrote down were things like hose bib, which was sticking out of the side of the house, for example.
 And he pointed out other problems, such as the aluminum siding, which was coming off in various places.

-I returned to California and over the next several weeks I received at least ten messages or so from the guy I had seen at the hardware store.
-The first messages were pretty standard sorts of follow up messages but the later messages turned a little desperate and he started talking about giving me special deals and so forth.
-I typically never answer my cell phone, and I did not want to call back and have a discussion about work that needed to be done on my mother’s house.
+I returned to California and over the next several weeks, I received at least ten messages or so from the guy I had seen at the hardware store.
+The first messages were pretty standard sorts of follow up messages, but the later messages turned a little desperate and he started talking about giving me special deals and so forth.
+I typically never answer my cell phone, and I did not want to call back and have a discussion about work that needed to be done at my mother’s house.

 Had he not been someone I had admired growing up and had even aspired to be like, it might have been easier to return his telephone calls.
 However, seeing him in the state he was in at the moment—a formerly very successful businessman now begging for work as a $20 per hour handyman–was very disheartening to me.
 It did not make sense.